matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 ![Containers](gcp-img/gcp-containers.png "Containers")

+- Process is an instance of a running program.
+- A Container starts as quickly as a new process.
+Much quicker than boot up entire OS.
+- In COntainers we are virtualizing the operating system ratner than the hardware.
 - Orchestrate many containers, on many hosts.
 - Scale them, rolluot new version of them, rollback to old version when things go wrong.